 The Blue River to the north of Silverthorne to Green Mountain Reservoir is fishing fair.
-Currently about 100 CFS of water is being released into the Blue River from Dillon Reservoir, which is the “average” winter flow for the Blue.
+Currently, about 100 CFS of water is being released into the Blue River from Dillon Reservoir, which is the “average” winter flow for the Blue.
 As more snow melts from the mountains, more water will be released from Dillon Reservoir until we start to see high “spring run-off” flows in the Middle Blue.
 While high water can be tricky to read and fish, it helps to spread out some of the infamous trophy trout that hide in both private property, and Green Mountain Reservoir.
-Don’t expect to catch large number of trout, or easy fishing, but keep in mind that run-off is a good opportunity to hook into large trout on the Middle Blue.
+Don’t expect to catch a large number of trout or easy fishing, but keep in mind that run-off is a good opportunity to hook into large trout on the Middle Blue.

-We are currently experiencing off color water in the afternoons on warmer days.
+We are currently experiencing off-color water in the afternoons on warmer days.
 This is a good time to try worms, eggs, streamers, and larger nymphs.

 While we do not wish to alarm anyone, please be aware that mountain lion signs are now fairly common on the lower river just above Green Mountain Reservoir.
 This area is often called Palmer's Gulch and the Blue River SWA.

 We'll make it easy.
-Click here to order a selection of hand picked flies that consistently catch fish on the Blue River north of Silverthorne.
+Click here to order a selection of handpicked flies that consistently catch fish on the Blue River north of Silverthorne.

 Need a Blue River map?